If you no longer want your individual health insurance policy, you can cancel at any time, no questions asked.

-Upon canceling an individual health plan, the company through which your coverage was purchased will pro-rate the premium and provide a refund on the portion of the month’s premium that was not used.
-Carriers in many states also give policy holders a ten day period to apply and then decide whether they want coverage or not.
+When canceling an individual health plan, some carriers will refund an unused portion of your monthly premium.
+Carriers in many states also give policy holders a “free-look period” to apply and then decide whether they want coverage or not.
 If the applicant decides they do not want the policy after all within that time period, they can get a full refund.

 Each health insurance carrier has its own cancellation process and policy, which you should be notified about upon purchasing your plan.
 The insurer you choose must give you information regarding how to cancel your benefits.
 You can also call East Coast Health Insurance to assist in the process or answer any questions you may have at 888 803 5917.